Border Patrol Agent

 Current CRJ major in junior year, in Air Guard, age 22.
 If I apply now is there a good chance of getting hired or is it a total crap-shoot?
 Am I too young? apply now while there are openings or finish degree and hope there are openings later on?

-Asked by irishdude almost 11 years ago
+Asked by irishdude over 11 years ago

 Getting into the USBP is not overly difficult.
 You are perfectly qualified.
 The only issue would be whether or not the USBP is hiring or not.
 The academy is always running in some fashion.
 Classes are put through to fill slots as agents retire/transfer to other agencies.